-The Cosmetology Course prepares the student for the State Board Examination.
-The student will receive practical training and technical instruction in the areas of hair, skin care and nails.
-Potential occupations for graduates of this course include Cosmetologist, Hairstylist, Haircolor Specialist, Esthetician, Waxing Specialist, Manicurist, Salon Manager/Owner, Makeup Artist, Fashion Show Stylist, Platform Artist and Educator, Perm Specialist, Nail Care Artists, School Instructor, Salon Coordinator, Salon Sales Consultant, Manufacturer Sales Representative, Director of Education, Distributor’s Sales Representative, Photo and Movie Stylist, Beauty Magazine Writer, Beauty Magazine Editor, Cosmetology School Owner, Beauty Care Marketing, Salon Franchisee, Salon Chain Management, Beauty Care Distributor, Salon Computer Expert, Beauty Care PR Specialist, Research Chemist, Beauty Product Designer, Beauty Business Consultant, and Trade Show Director.
+The Cosmetology program prepares the student for the State Board Examination.
+The student will receive practical training and technical instruction in the areas of hair, skincare and nails.
+Potential occupations for graduates of this course include Cosmetologist, Hairstylist, Hair Color Specialist, Esthetician, Waxing Specialist, Manicurist, Salon Manager/Owner, Makeup Artist, Fashion Show Stylist, Platform Artist and Educator, Perm Specialist, Nail Care Artists, School Instructor, Salon Coordinator, Salon Sales Consultant, Manufacturer Sales Representative, Director of Education, Distributor’s Sales Representative, Photo and Movie Stylist, Beauty Magazine Writer, Beauty Magazine Editor, Cosmetology School Owner, Beauty Care Marketing, Salon Franchisee, Salon Chain Management, Beauty Care Distributor, Salon Computer Expert, Beauty Care PR Specialist, Research Chemist, Beauty Product Designer, Beauty Business Consultant, and Trade Show Director.

-If you’re serious about training for a new career in the beauty industry, nothing should hold you back!
-Palomar Institute of Cosmetology offers both day and evening classes, along with various forms of financial aid, so you can live your life while you pursue your dream.
+Palomar Institute of Cosmetology offers both day and evening classes, along with various forms of financial aid.

-Call (442) 244-2409 or click here to learn more about becoming a student at Palomar Institute of Cosmetology.
+Call (760) 744-7900, option 5 or use our contact form to learn more about becoming a student at Palomar Institute of Cosmetology.

 |Pursuant to B&P 7362.5(c) the curriculum for a cosmetology course shall, at a minimum, include technical and practical instruction in the following areas:||MINIMUM HOURS|